mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

     Users can also adjust how many rows they want to see at a time.

-3.  **Numeric tab**: provides more detailed information of the dataset, it contains statistical information of numeric columns.
-Users will be able to select the numeric columns to analyze, when expanded, several statistical data will be shown including total unique values, missing values, negative values, standard deviation, min/max and median values.
-Histogram is also displayed to show the distribution of the values in the column as well as a table containing more detailed information on most frequently found values.
+3.  **Numeric tab**: provides more detailed information of the dataset, displaying statistical information of numeric columns.
+Users will be able to select numeric columns to analyze, when expanded, several statistical information will be shown such as total unique values, missing values, negative values, standard deviation, min/max and median values.
+Histogram will show the distribution of the values in the column as well as a table containing more detailed information on most frequently found values.